alozano-77/AWS-SAA-C02-Course/README.md

 ### EC2 Architecture and Resilience

-- EC2 instances are virtual machines run on EC2 hosts.
+EC2 instances are virtual machines run on EC2 hosts.

-- Shared hosts: Every customer is isolated even on the same shared hardware.
+Tenancy:

+- **Shared** - Instances are run on shared hardware, but isolated from other customers.
+- **Dedicated** - Instances are run on hardware that's dedicates to a single customer.
+  Dedicated instances may share hardware with other instances from the same AWS account that are not Dedicated instances.
+- **Dedicated host** - Instances are run on a physical server fully dedicated for your use.
-- Dedicated hosts: Pay for entire host, don't pay for instances.
+  Pay for entire host, don't pay for instances.

 - AZ resilient service.
 They run within only one AZ system.
   - You can't access them cross zone.

 EC2 host contains

 - Local hardware such as CPU and memory
 - Also have temporary instance store